AzamatKaibaldiyev/langchain-gaia-evaluation-agent/README.md

 2.  **LLM**: The "brain" of the agent.
 The code is flexible enough to use different models, with the default set to a local `qwen` model via Ollama for privacy and cost-effectiveness.
 3.  **Tools**: The agent's "hands."
 It has a set of capabilities that it can invoke to interact with the outside world, find information, or perform computations.
 4.  **Universal Parser**: This custom component is the "ears."
 It listens to the LLM's output and reliably translates its intent into a structured `AgentAction` or a `AgentFinish` signal, even when the LLM's output format is inconsistent.
 5.  **Agent Executor**: The main runtime that orchestrates the loop: it sends the prompt to the LLM, receives the desired action, calls the corresponding tool, gets the result, and feeds it back to the LLM until the problem is solved.
+It is integrated with a Langfuse CallbackHandler to automatically capture and send detailed traces of every run.